felixpleiva/Hypoxia_tolerance_fishes/README.md

-# Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner
+# Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner

 This repository contains code and data needed to reproduce the manuscript: "Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner" by Verberk et al. 2022.